amperity/lein-monolith/README.md

 ## Configuration

-Monolith offers a number of tasks to make working with monorepos easier.
-To get started, create a configuration file named [`monolith.clj`](example/monolith.clj) at the root of the monorepo.
+The `monolith` task provides several commands to make working with monorepos easier.
+In order to use most of them, you'll need to create some configuration telling the plugin where your subprojects are.

+The configuration is provided by a _metaproject_, which lives in the repository root and must contain a value for the `:monolith` project key.
+Create a top-level [`project.clj`](example/project.clj) file and add the plugin and monolith entries.

-The config file tells monolith where to find the projects inside the repo by giving a vector of relative paths in the the `:project-dirs` key.
-Each entry should point to either a direct subproject directory (containing a `project.clj` file) such as `apps/app-a`, or end with a `*` to indicate that all child directories should be searched for projects, like `libs/*`.
+The `:project-dirs` key tells monolith where to find the projects inside the repo by giving a vector of relative paths.
+Each entry should point to either a direct subproject directory (containing a `project.clj` file) such as `apps/app-a`, or end with a wildcard `*` to indicate that all child directories should be searched for projects, like `libs/*`.
 Note that this only works with a single level of wildcard matching at the end of the path.

 ## Usage